 Then, we arrived.
 We were in Hawaii.

-We walked off our plane into an alien time zone where it was still day, as well as 40 degrees hotter, where we had a certain window of time to trek across the airport—and that is the right word for it, trek, because moving from the mainland arrivals to the inter-island jet planes was a long journey through terminals and trams and pulling suitcases down sidewalks in the sun—in order to catch our flight to Kauai.
+And that is the right word for it, trek, because moving from the mainland arrivals to the inter-island jet planes was a long journey through terminals and trams, pulling suitcases down sidewalks in the sun in order to catch our flight to Kauai.

-We made it to our plane, we boarded again, we flew over oceans as blue-green as topaz, and we walked off our plane to a sleepy airport where our next stop was finding a rental car.
+We made it to our plane, we boarded again, we flew over oceans as blue-green as jade or turquoise, and we walked off our plane to a sleepy airport where our next stop was finding a rental car.

-When the nice man, or maybe it was a woman, I can’t remember now, offered us an upgrade on our car to a convertible jeep, the sheer exhaustion of social over stimulation, lack of sleep, long plane rides and hunger took over, I panicked and I heard myself saying things like “Tim!
+When the nice attendant offered us an upgrade on our car to a convertible jeep, the sheer exhaustion of social overstimulation, lack of sleep, long plane rides, and hunger took over, I panicked and I heard myself saying things like, “Tim!
 I can’t drive a convertible jeep!
 It’s too big!
 And it costs more!”

 An hour or so later, when we got out of that jeep to run into a Wal-Mart for water, I broke down sobbing.

-The way your husband is willing to drive you through a rainstorm (and how he will keep doing that for you in years to come); the way you share a car together; the way you listen to each other’s stories and care about each other’s hurts; the way you make guacamole for each other, one of you toasting chips and one of you mixing ingredients in a bowl.
+The times when your husband is willing to drive you through a rainstorm (something he will keep doing for you in years to come).
+The way you share a car together, listen to each other’s stories and care about each other’s hurts.
+The quiet moments when you make guacamole for each other, one of you toasting chips while the other mixes ingredients in a bowl.

-- 1/2 cup diced roasted golden beets (from about 1 small)
+- ½ cup diced roasted golden beets (about 1 medium)

 - Juice of 1 lime